 * Garage doors are to be kept closed and locked.

 * The main body of the garage floor space is to be used only for the shelter of an automobile.
-Furniture, barrels, boxes, hazardous materials, etc., may not be stored in the area of the shelter of an automobile.
+Furniture, boxes, hazardous materials, etc., may not be stored in the area of the garage space

 * The Commons is for the exclusive use of residents and their invited guests.
 Please notify neighbors well in advance to reserve the Commons for an event.
 Any set-up or clean-up should be done in a timely manner.

-* Renters are expected to respect all the working rules.
+* Renters are expected to respect all the working rules/bylaws.

 * It is the duty of any homeowner considering selling a home to notify the other residents in advance.
 In this way, a fully-informed buyer might be identified.
 It is also the responsibility of every homeowner to inform realtors and buyers about the historic preservation status of Floral Park.
 A referral to this website is strongly suggested.

 * Homeowners are eligible for state tax credits and preservation grants.
-Applications for state tax credits (20-25%) or grants for all interior and exterior renovations, replacements, and upgrades (must be at least $5,000.) are available through the History Colorado office in Denver and/or through the Historic Preservation office within the Boulder Planning Department.
+Applications for state tax credits (20-25%) or grants for all interior and exterior renovations, replacements, and upgrades (must be at least $5,000.) are available through the History Colorado office in Denver and/or through the Historic Preservation office, Boulder Planning Department.

-* Each homeowner should be mindful of how excessive or persistent noise (including, but not limited to barking dogs) adversely impacts neighbors.
+* Each homeowner should be mindful of how excessive or persistent noise (including barking dogs) adversely impacts neighbors.

 * Pet owners are responsible for cleaning up after their pets in all Common's areas.

 * A moderator is elected every two years.
-The moderator will set meeting agendas, organize, and run each bi-annual meeting.
-Agenda items should be solicited by the moderator at least two weeks in advance of each meeting.
+The moderator will set meeting agendas, organize, and run each meeting.
+Agenda items should be solicited and then distributed by the moderator at least two weeks in advance of each meeting.